kittyshen/GifDigger/README.md

     ...
 }
 ```
-* filer the returned object by it's size information, render those only theright sized images
+* filer the returned object by it's size information, render those only the right sized images

 ```javascript
 function renderButtons(arr){             // create a function to render current game array